 Topics on this page

-A divorce decree is a formal order issued by the court at the end of the divorce proceeding.
+A divorce decree is a formal order issued by the court that finalizes the dissolution of a marriage.
 The divorce decree may be referred to as a final judgment or a judgment of divorce.

 Absolute Divorce Decree

 An absolute divorce fully dissolves the marriage.
 Once a decree of absolute divorce is entered, either person can remarry.
 Any jointly-owned property is divided and distributed in accordance with an agreement (such as a pre-nuptial agreement or other written contract), or with the Marital Property Act.
 After property has been distributed, neither person can claim ownership of property belonging to the other.

 An absolute divorce decree MAY provide for:

 - Payment of alimony: Alimony is a financial or monetary obligation or payment by one party to the other party.
 Alimony may be temporary, rehabilitative (awarded for a specific period of time), or indefinite.
 An award of indefinite alimony is rare.

 - Custody of children: Custody may be awarded to only one parent (“sole custody”) or both parents (“joint custody").
 With joint custody, the parents share the responsibility for raising and caring for the children.
 Custody of a child may be legal (one parent has the right to make major decisions regarding a minor child) or physical (making a home for the child and making day-today decisions during the time the child lives with the parent).

 - Payment of child support: If the divorced couple has children, one party may be required to pay the other party child support.
 Regardless, both parents are legally required to support their minor children (i.e., unemancipated and 17 years of age or younger [or 18 years of age if the child is still in high school]).